religiosa1/git-webhook-receiver/README.md

 TODO config file format description.

+## Logging

+Actions' output is stored in the directory specified in the config file.
+If no directory is specified, the default value of `./actions_output` will be used.

+If the directory is explicitely set to be empty, then storing of actions' output will be disabled.

+Only N latest actions are stored in the directory, with N specified in the config as `max_output_files` field.
+When number of output files exceeds this number, the oldest actions (by their file LastModified date) are removed.
+`max_output_files` defaults to 10000, setting it as 0 or negative value turns off this functionality.

 ## Contribution

 If you have any ideas or suggestions or want to report a bug, feel free to